open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-winston/README.md

 ### Log sending

 Winston Logger will automatically send log records to the OpenTelemetry Logs SDK.
-The OpenTelemetry SDK can be configured to handle those records -- for example, sending them on to an OpenTelemetry collector for log archiving and processing.
+The OpenTelemetry SDK can be configured to handle those records, for example, sending them on to an OpenTelemetry collector for log archiving and processing.
 The example above shows a minimal configuration that emits OpenTelemetry log records to the console for debugging.

 If the OpenTelemetry SDK is not configured with a Logger provider, then this will be a no-op.